ncbroberg/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a PhD candidate in Economics at the European University Institute (EUI), working under the supervision of Andrea Ichino and Andrea Mattozzi.

-I am also RA at the Migration Policy Centre within the Robert Schuman Centre at the EUI.
+I am also Research Associate at the Migration Policy Centre within the Robert Schuman Centre at the EUI.

 My research interests include applied microeconometrics, political economy, migration, labour, and public economics.